Confidence Intervals for Linear Models with Arbitrary Noise Contamination: Adaptive Confidence Interval for Univariate Regression

 Return to the one-dimensional linear model (\ref{eq:1dtoy}).
 We will construct a confidence interval for $\beta$ using ideas developed in Section \ref{sec:loc} and Section \ref{sec:z}.

 One straightforward way of analyzing (\ref{eq:1dtoy}) is to consider the ratio statistic

 Since the covariate $x_i$ follows $N(0,1)$ and the noise variable $z_i$ is independent from $x_i$, the random variable $\frac{z_i}{x_i}$ is symmetric around zero regardless of the noise distribution.
-Therefore, (\ref{eq:ratio}) is an instance of the symmetric location model (\ref{eq:1dtoy}).
-Even if the distribution of $x_i$ is not necessarily $N(0,1)$ or not even symmetric, one could still deal with a linear model with symmetric design by preprocessing the data with pairwise difference $y_i-y_j=\beta(x_i-x_j)+z_i-z_j$.
+Therefore, (\ref{eq:ratio}) is an instance of the symmetric location model (\ref{eq:1dtoy}), where $\beta$ is the center of the distribution.
+Thus, the regression coefficient $\beta$ is identifiable even when $\epsilon=1$.
+When the distribution of $x_i$ is not necessarily $N(0,1)$ or not even symmetric, one could still deal with a linear model with symmetric design by preprocessing the data with pairwise difference $y_i-y_j=\beta(x_i-x_j)+z_i-z_j$.

 With the reduction to a symmetric location model, the confidence interval (\ref{eq:ci-quant}) can be applied with quantile functions computed from the ratio statistics $\left\{y_i/x_i\right\}_{i=1}^n$.
 Similar to Proposition \ref{prop:loc-med}, the coverage and length properties of this construction continue to hold for the regression model (\ref{eq:1dtoy}).
 Unfortunately, when it comes to the multivariate setting (\ref{eq:multiv-lin}) with the presence of nuisance, the idea of taking ratio does not apply.